-- SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.
+SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.
 Students will attempt 10 questions.
-Each question will carry one mark; The Total weightage being 10 marks. - SectionB: It will consist of essay type/numerical questions up to five pages in length.
-Fourquestionsnumbering2,3,4and5willbesetbytheexaminerfromPart-Iofthesyllabus.
-Thecandidateswillberequiredtoattemptanytwoquestions.Eachquestionwillcarry10mar ks.
-The total weightage ofthissection shall be 20 marks. - SectionC: Itwillconsistofessaytype/numericalquestionswithanswertoeachquestionupto Fivepagesin length.Fourquestionsnumbering6, 7, 8and9willbesetbytheexaminerfrom Part-II of the syllabus.
-The Candidates will berequired to attempt any two questions.
+Each question will carry one mark; the total weightage being 10 marks.

+SectionB: It will consist of essay type/numerical questions up to five pages in length.
+Four questions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
+The candidates will be required to attempt any two questions.
 Each question will carry10 marks.
-The total weightage of the section shall be 20 marks.
+The total weightage of this section shall be 20 marks.